-3.1 TIDYING AND CLEANING
+3.1 Tidying and Cleaning

-- 3.1.1 (critical) The company shall have an effective cleaning procedure and - schedules in place for all equipment, production and storage areas. - 3.1.2 Accumulated dust shall be removed on a regular basis (including corners and behind pallets and reels). - 3.1.3 A high standard of cleanliness should be maintained at all stages of storage, processing and distribution.
+- 3.1.1 (Critical) The company shall have an effective cleaning procedure and schedules in place for all equipment, production and storage areas. - 3.1.2 Accumulated dust shall be removed on a regular basis (including corners and behind pallets and reels). - 3.1.3 A high standard of cleanliness should be maintained at all stages of storage, processing and distribution.
 A "clean as you go" policy should be in operation. - 3.1.4 Cleaning equipment and materials should be stored and maintained in a manner to prevent product contamination. - 3.1.5 Production and other relevant staff shall be trained in cleaning. - 3.1.6 Outside contractors shall be aware of and adhere to the Company hygiene procedures. - 3.1.7 All cleaning agents and disinfectants used shall be suitable for their intended purpose and used in accordance with the operating instructions. - 3.1.8 All glue, ink drainage and waste disposal devices shall be kept clean.

-3.2 PEST CONTROL
+3.2 Pest Control

-- 3.2.1 (critical) Pest control procedures shall be documented and preferably be carried out by a competent company.
-Control records shall be maintained - 3.2.2 Documentation shall detail the safe use and application of baits. - 3.2.3 Pest control shall be in place in all areas of the premises.
-The control shall include birds. - 3.2.4 Incoming materials, ancillary materials and finished products shall be stored so as to minimise the risk of infestation. - 3.2.5 Baits, traps and electric fly killer units shall preferably be monitored at a minimum of four times a year.
-Records of checks shall also identify any actions taken.
+- 3.2.1 (Critical) Pest control procedures shall be documented and preferably be carried out by a competent company.
+Control records shall be maintained. - 3.2.2 Documentation shall detail the safe use and application of baits. - 3.2.3 Pest control shall be in place in all areas of the premises.
+The control shall include birds. - 3.2.4 Incoming materials, ancillary materials and finished products shall be stored to minimise the risk of infestation. - 3.2.5 Baits, traps and electric fly killer units shall be monitored at a minimum of four times a year.
+A pest infestation shall be handled immediately when it occurs.
+Records of checks shall also identify any actions taken. - 3.2.6 The location of all pest control measures shall be identified on a plan/diagram of the site.
+Baits, traps and electric fly killer units shall not contaminate the product by chemicals or dead pests.

-- 3.2.6 The location of all pest control measures shall be identified on a plan/diagram of the site.
-They shall not endanger the product by chemicals or dead pests. - 3.2.7 For an effective operation, electric fly killer units shall be regularly maintained and cleaned.
+- 3.2.7 For an effective operation, electric fly killer units shall be regularly maintained and cleaned.
 The tubes shall be replaced on failure and at least once a year. - 3.2.8 Incoming materials that have a high risk of contamination by pests shall be examined to ensure that no pests are introduced.

-3.3 WASTE CONTROL
+3.3 Waste Control